yaningzhu/blog/0005_aws_secrets_manager.md

     At the top you can select whether it's a RDS database or another database that you have to manually put the information for.
 In our example we're using a RDS database.
 Simply put in your master login and password, select the RDS database and click next.

-    If you choose a custom database here, not only you have to provide the host and port information, you'll later have to adjust the lambda function's security group to make sure the database is accessible by that function.
+    *If you choose a custom database here*, not only you have to provide the host and port information, you'll later have to adjust the lambda function's security group to make sure the database is accessible by that function.

-    Another thing to watch out is the encryption key.
-If you choose anything other than the default, you'll later have to adjust the IAM role of the lambda function to make sure the KMS key is accessible.
+    Another thing to watch out is the encryption key. **If you choose anything other than the default**, you'll later have to adjust the IAM role of the lambda function to make sure the KMS key is accessible.

 3. The next screen we simply have the name and description of the secret.
 Put in something appropriate and move on.